HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ## Summary

 React router allows our react-redux applications to display specific components depending on the browser's url.
 To implement react-router, we no longer directly pass a component like App to the ReactDOM.render function, and instead pass the Router component.
 The Router sets the configuration for what will be displayed.
-It wraps a specific route component.
+It wraps a specific Route component.
+The Route component specifies the path prop and the component prop, which says what component to render upon visiting a specific path.

 ## Resources
 * [Ember Core Concepts](https://guides.emberjs.com/v1.10.0/concepts/core-concepts/)